pratikishere/VIPER-iOS/README.md

 ```
 Given the user is on login screen
-When user enters wrong username and password and taps on login button
+When user enters wrong email and password and taps on login button
 Then a loading indicator should appear briefly
 And the loading indicator should disappear
 And an error alert should appear with title "Error"